siavashhub/pfsenserdshaconfig/README.md

 The password for the wifi would be 1GaS$h3Ez5 after restore.

 If you know how I can do this directly on firewall with ssh instead of using backup and restore config file please let me know, otherwise I'm thinking of maybe using ansible if supported!

+PS:The firewall would have an IPSEC tunnel setup (disabled) for you ready so you could tunnel to the customer if needed.